JaneliaSciComp/bigstream/README.md

 The docstrings for the functions in `bigstream.align` show all the configurable options available.
 Any alignment function has full access to the SimpleITK ImageRegistrationMethod API.

-## Tutorials
----

-For those interested in using the modular components of BigStream, ipython notebooks are provided walking you through the components that make up a pipeline.
-For example, [here is the tutorial for the multifish_registration_pipeline](https://github.com/GFleishman/bigstream/blob/master/notebooks/bigstream_intro_tutorial.ipynb "multifish registration tutorial").

-## Tutorial data
----

-Included in the repository are several datasets useful for testing and demonstrating functionality in the tutorials.

-## Issues
----
-Please use the github issue tracker on this page for issues of any kind.